Your Beauty is Always With You!

 Life is nothing short of a phenomenon.
 In every sense life is mysterious and unfathomable.
 Life is so big.
 Do not try to fill it.
 Instead, expand within.
 You are enough for you.
 Be grateful for yourself.
 Be grateful that you are you.
 You will never know anyone more intimately than yourself.
 Love yourself and be good to yourself.
 You are unique and beautiful.
 You always were beautiful, and you always will be beautiful.
 The child you once were lives on within you unchanged.
 Allow yourself to expand deep within your consciousness to remember the beloved child which is so worthy of love.

 You were created and you do exist.
-Let this be enough for a moment.
+Let your existence be enough for a moment.
 Focus on the tremendous gift of life.
 Raise a smile in your heart for the glorious source that created you.
 Pay dear homage to that generous source; the river of life from which we flow.
 In moments of reverence and quiet communion give offerings of your overflowing thanks.
 You have received the gift of life!

 Read More in Bryant's Book or Collection: